 for more information) as well as mobility planning for various unincorporated pockets.

-The revised schedule is to release a draft General Plan Circulation and Mobility Element in June 2015 with a final Element to be adopted by the Board in December 2015.
+The revised schedule is to release a draft General Plan Circulation and Mobility Element in March 2016 with a final Element to be adopted by the Board in Fall 2016.

 REVISED PROPOSED PLANNED STREET CROSS-SECTIONS

 Based on community comments, the cross-sections have been revised and are available for viewing below.

 The primary change was to remove the center turn lanes from the cross sections and widen the drainage swales.
 It was never the intent to add center turn lanes along all roads but only along select road segments with closely spaced driveways and/or high turning demand (e.g., sections of Watsonville Road).
 Most roads in South County will remain 2 lanes with left turn or right-turn lanes added at intersections only where turning demand is high.
 The primary operational/safety improvements will be to provide 4 feet of striped, paved shoulder wherever possible for bicycle and pedestrian use.

 The wider drainage swales are in response to concerns about road flooding during storm events.
 The wider drainage swales are consistent with modern storm water design and have more capacity for larger storm events.
 Flatter, more forgiving side slopes on these swales will also provide for safer traffic operations, reduce soil erosion, and protect the roadway section from being undercut by eroding v-ditches.